 Work to keep your energy open like you are breathing in fresh crisp air on a mountain.
 Breathe openness into tight places.
 Become as open and soft as you can, especially in your belly and heart.
 When we hold onto our perception, it keeps us stuck in that reality.
 When we let go and open our energy up, it makes room for the situation to quickly change.

 3. Ask for Help.
 When I'm in a funk, I ask out loud, "Please help me lift up my energy.
 Please help me to be more at peace."
 Pray or ask for whatever qualities of being you want to feel that don't depend on people or circumstances changing.
 It can be while you are driving, standing in line, or getting dressed.
+Paradoxically, also just be with whatever is happening, without wishing for anything to change, perhaps even honoring or feeling grateful for where you are at.

 4. Hold onto What is Important.
 In your heart of hearts, what is it you most want to be?
 If you had all the money and everything you needed, what would you feel?
 Ultimately, we want to feel a quality of being like freedom, joy, love or happiness.